RootOfCode/Neon-Typeracer/README.md

 # Neon Typeracer

 A neon-soaked 3D browser racing game where typing is the engine.
 Every correct letter nudges your car forward, every perfect word builds momentum, and every Nitro burst can turn a close race into a finish-line victory.
-Race against three AI opponents across six futuristic tracks, earn Credits to unlock new cars and upgrades, and beat your own ghost lap to climb the leaderboard.
+Race against seven AI opponents across six futuristic tracks, earn Credits to unlock new cars and upgrades, and beat your own ghost lap to climb the leaderboard.

 ## What the game is

 Neon Typeracer is a single-file HTML game built around a simple idea: typing faster and cleaner should make you drive faster.
 Instead of a traditional typing test, the game turns your accuracy and rhythm into a racing challenge.
-The player car moves along a procedural 3D track while three AI racers hold the road beside you, each pacing themselves to the chosen difficulty.
+The player car moves along a procedural 3D track while seven AI racers hold the road beside you, each pacing themselves to the chosen difficulty.

 Between races you spend the Credits you earn in the Garage, where four distinct cars and four upgrade paths let you push your performance further every session.